-The College of Business at Tennessee State University, the first business school in Nashville accredited by the prestigious AACSB at both the undergraduate and graduate levels and the first public HBCU to receive this dual designation in the Country in 1994, is one of eight schools or colleges at Tennessee State University.
-Reaffirmation of accreditation by AACSB International in April 2004, and April 2009 allowed the College to retain its revered status among business schools internationally.
+The College of Business at Tennessee State University was the first business school in Nashville to be accredited by the prestigious AACSB at both the undergraduate and graduate levels and the first public HBCU in the country to receive this dual designation.
+After initial accreditation in 1994, reaffirmation of accreditation by AACSB International in April 2004, 2009, and 2014 allowed the College to retain its revered status among business schools internationally.

-The College of Business at Tennessee State University is uniquely poised in Nashville, by the State Capitol, and as a strong, robust and expanding educational, entrepreneurship and research engine that positively impacts the entrepreneurial and economic tapestry of Nashville, the State of Tennessee, the Country, and the world.
+The College of Business at Tennessee State University is uniquely poised in Nashville, by the State Capitol, and as a strong, robust and expanding educational, entrepreneurship and research engine positively impacting the entrepreneurial and economic tapestry of Nashville, the State of Tennessee, the Country, and the world.